lesommer/oocgcm/doc/grids.rst

 Broadcasting additional dimensions
 ---------------------------------

-Methods associated with two-dimensional grid descriptors define operations based on ('y','x') dimension.
+Methods associated with two-dimensional grid descriptors define operations based on ('y','x') dimensions.
 Because of the flexibility of xarray, these methods can therefore be applied to dataarrays with additional extra dimensions (for instance, time, index in an ensemble simulation).